RoosterShip/wrilya/devops/runbooks/1-INFRASTRUCTURE_ALLOCATION.md

 ## Assumptions

 * `<config_name>` is the name of this new stack.
-For example we use a cluster deployment for develop and one for production.
+For example we use a cluster for develop and one for production.
     * For develop `<config_name>` is `dev`
     * For production `<config_name>` is `prod`
-* A cluster is a kuberentes deployment and the hardware assigned to it.
+* A cluster is a kuberentes environment and the hardware assigned to it.
-    * Because of this you can host multiple deployments per cluster
+    * A single cluster can host multiple deployments
     * Example:
         * Develop Cluster:  Hosts both our `dev` and `test` deployments
         * Production Cluster:  Hosts our `staging` and `production` deployments

 ## Cloud Authorization

-To deploy a cluster you will need to authorized with GCP.
+To allocate a cluster you will need to authorized with GCP.
 This can be done by:

 1. Following the [Setup Guide](0-SETUP.md)
 2. Executing `make login` from the project root folder